HL3rd/networks_project04/README.md

 ./netpong student00.cse.nd.edu 41045
 ```
 Note that the above example assumes that the two players are on different hosts.
 If player 1 and player 2 are on the same host, then different ports must be used.

+## Project Contents
+Below are the directories and files included in this project:
+* .
+** Makefile     -- the makefile for building the executables
+** netpong.c    -- the source code to build the executable netpong, which runs the pong game for each player